 Outstanding Accomplishments of Alexander the Great

 Alexander the Great was an ancient king of Macedon (present-day Macedonia).
 He was one of the ancient rulers who gave out his best or worse to the world.
 Macedon was an ancient Greek kingdom.
-Born in 356 BC, Alexander was a successor to his father Philip II.
-He ascended the throne at age twenty.
+Born in 356 BC, Alexander was a successor to his father Philip II of Macedon.
+He ascended the throne around age twenty.

-Here are some of the accomplishments of Alexander the Great:
+Here are some of the major accomplishments of Alexander the Great:

 - As king, he embarked on military campaigns for most of his tenure.
 Alexander’s military campaign extended to the northeast of Africa and Asia.
 As a result, he gained for himself a lot of empires.
 He managed to stretch his empire from Greece to northwest of India before he attained the age of thirty.